BMCARDONA/Hot-dog-Not-hot-dog-Classifier/README.md

 The [Hot dog - Not hot dog](https://www.kaggle.com/datasets/dansbecker/hot-dog-not-hot-dog) Kaggle dataset is used for training and validation.

 The pre-trained models are loaded with weights from the ImageNet dataset and fine-tuned on the training data.
 Initially, all layers of the base model are frozen, meaning their weights are not updated during training.
 After an initial training phase of 5 epochs, however, the base model is set to be trainable and fine-tuned for an additional 5 epochs (from layer 0 onward) with a lower learning rate.
+(For clarification, see the `notebook` directory to find my notebook for the MobileNetV2 model.)

 After training, the models achieve the following validation accuracies: